Unauthorised Trading Risk: Ways to Protect Your Account

 Even in accounts where the broker has some limited approval rights, trading can still be unauthorized if the broker goes beyond agreed limits, takes too much risk, or trades mainly to get commissions.

-This behavior breaks the broker’s duty to act in the client’s best interest and is often seen as a form of securities misconduct because it can cause financial loss, emotional stress, and a loss of trust for the investor.
+This behaviour breaks the broker’s duty to act in the client’s best interest and is often seen as a form of securities misconduct because it can cause financial loss, emotional stress, and a loss of trust for the investor.

 Many cases today involve unregistered entities that operate outside of regulation.